Editing Rates & FAQs

 Association post their suggested rates here.

-I'm not a member, but I follow the EFA's Code of Fair Practice.
+I follow the EFA's Code of Fair Practice.

 It's just good business!